 Key Requirements for Companies

-- Licensing and Registration: All companies providing services related to cryptoassets will be required to undergo a licensing or registration process with the relevant regulatory authorities.
-This will ensure the legitimacy of their operations in accordance with European standards.
+Licensing and Registration: All companies offering services related to cryptoassets shall be licensed or registered with the relevant regulatory authorities to ensure validity and acceptability of their operations to meet European standards.

-- Compliance with AML/CFT Rules: Companies should strengthen their systems to prevent money laundering and terrorist financing, including conducting thorough customer due diligence and monitoring transactions.
+Compliance with AML/CFT Rules: To improve their systems against money laundering and terrorist financing, firms should adhere to proper customer due diligence and transaction monitoring.

-- Operational Resilience: Implement robust risk management and cybersecurity systems to ensure stability of operations and protection of customer data.
+Operational Resilience: Use appropriate risk management and cybersecurity mechanisms to ensure operational stability and protection of customer data.

 MiCA regulations in Croatia 2024